 ABSTRACT

 Background: Breast cancer is the leading cause of cancer deaths in women worldwide.
-Many microRNAs play a vital role of breast cancer migration.
+Many microRNAs play a vital role in breast cancer migration.
 The purpose of the current study was to investigate the potential role of miR-96-5p in breast cancer.

 Methods: Breast cancer tissues and matched para-cancerous tissues were collected.
-The expression of microRNA-96-5p (miR-96-5p) and arginine kinase 3 (AK3) was detected by quantitative Real-Time PCR (qRT-PCR).
-The correlation between miR-96-5p and AK3 was calculated by Pearson Chi-square test.
-Moreover, mimics or inhibitors of miR-96-5p were applied to explore whether miR-96-5p influences the migration capacity in a transwell or a wound healing assay.
-Bioinformatics analysis was performed to identify the target genes of miR-96-5p through Targetscan, miRDB and miRanda databases.
+The expression of microRNA-96-5p (miR-96-5p) and arginine kinase 3 (AK3) was detected by quantitative real-time PCR (qRT-PCR).
+The correlation between miR-96-5p and AK3 was calculated by Pearson’s Chi-square test.
+Moreover, mimics or inhibitors of miR-96-5p were applied to explore whether miR-96-5p influences the migration capacity in a transwell or wound healing assay.
+Bioinformatics analysis was performed to identify the target genes of miR-96-5p through the TargetScan, miRDB and miRanda databases.
 A luciferase reporter assay was performed to verify AK3 as a downstream target gene of miR-96-5p.

-Results: The expression of miR-96-5p is significantly increased in BC tissue and BC cell lines compared with para-cancerous tissue or a breast cell line, respectively.
+Results: The expression of miR-96-5p was significantly increased in BC tissue and BC cell lines compared with para-cancerous tissue or a breast cell line, respectively.
 The expression of miR-96-5p negatively correlates with AK3 gene expression.
 AK3 was demonstrated to be a direct mRNA target of miR-96-5p.
 AK3 is positively associated with the overall survival of breast cancer patients.
-Kaplan-Meier curve and log rank test analyses revealed that decreased AK3 levels are significantly associated with reduced overall survival. miR-96-5p was shown to promote migration of breast cancer cells through the MEK/ERK signaling pathway, demonstrated by enhanced expression of p-MEK and p-ERK.
+Kaplan-Meier curve and log rank test analyses revealed that decreased AK3 levels are significantly associated with reduced overall survival. miR-96-5p was shown to promote the migration of breast cancer cells through the MEK/ERK signaling pathway, as demonstrated by the enhanced expression of p-MEK and p-ERK.

-Conclusion: Our results identify the role of miR-96-5p in promoting breast cancer cell migration through activating MEK/ERK signaling via targeting AK3.
+Conclusion: Our results identify the role of miR-96-5p in promoting breast cancer cell migration by activating MEK/ERK signaling via targeting AK3.

 Key words: miR-96-5p; AK3; Breast cancer; Proliferation; Migration